QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 as the real one.

-You got a function ``f`` under constraints to minimize, then that's means you'll have to maximum the dual solution.
+You got a function ``f`` under constraints to minimize, then that means you'll have to maximum the dual solution.

 Let's say you got a vector ``b`` which are the